structuremap/structuremap/documentation/registration/registry-dsl.md

 On all but the smallest systems, the main unit of configuration will probably be the `Registry` class.
-Typically, you would subclass the `Registry` class, then use the Fluent Interface methods exposed by the Registry class to create Container configuration.
+Typically, you would subclass the `Registry` class, then use the [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) methods exposed by the Registry class to create Container configuration.
 Here's a sample `Registry` class below used to configure an instance of an `IWidget` interface: